gotchoices/MyCHIPs/doc/learn-users.md

 ### Portals
-Notably, the CHIP address is missing any kind of location information that might help us find this user on the Internet.
+Notably, the CHIP address is missing any kind of location information that might help us find a physical address on the Internet for the user.
 That is by design to facilitate a greater degree of privacy and decentralization.

-But a MyCHIPs user will have to divulge location information of some kind--at least to his expected trading partners.
+But a MyCHIPs user will have to divulge a physical address to his trading partners.
 So there is more we can add to the CHIP address to make it clear where other users can connect.

-This additional information consists of a regular host address and a port number.
+This additional information consists of a regular host address and a port number we will refer to as a portal.
-In web technology, this is often called an "origin" and it is rendered like this:
+In web technology, this is sometimes called an "origin" and it is rendered like this:
 ```
   mychips.org:57423
 ```
-We can put these two pieces of information together, separated by an '@' symbol, to form a more explicit address as in:
+We can put these two pieces of information together, separated by an '@' symbol, to form a more explicit address such as:
 ```
   suzie:6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE@mychips.org:57423
 ```